knarfeh/cncardanodocs.com/_docs/2017-01-10-technical.md

 uses rich men for checking that node can publish update proposal and vote.

-There are two ways of computing who the rich men will be: - considering common stake - considering delegated stake (Ouroboros provides opportunity to delegate own stake to other node, see more in [Delegation section](/cardano/differences/#stake-delegation))
+There are two ways of computing who the rich men will be: - considering common stake - considering delegated stake (乌洛波罗斯 provides opportunity to delegate own stake to other node, see more in [Delegation section](/cardano/differences/#stake-delegation))